 The major minerals mined by OMC are chrome, iron and manganese ore which cater to the requirement of mineral based industries such as steel, sponge iron, pig iron, ferro-manganese, ferro-chrome, etc.

 OMC has been growing steadily over these years and today it stands as the largest State PSU in the mining sector of the country.
-It recorded the highest turn-over of Rs.2756 crore in 2010-11.
+It recorded the highest ever turnover of Rs.2850 Cr. in FY2017-18.